 • Sponsored research.
 An Industrial Associate or consortium of Industrial Associates have the opportunity to direct Center expertise and expand fundamental research toward addressing specific concerns by sponsoring research beyond the pooled research program and at a discounted rate.

 • Specialized workshops and seminars.
 Upon request, the CBE will provide a customized workshop for an Industrial Associate or group of Industrial Associates either at Montana State University or at a site selected by the Industrial Associate(s).
 Fees for specialized workshops will be negotiated.
-CBE can also design a targeted, educational seminar for a member delivered either in-person or virtually.
-Industrial Associates are also have access to the CBE’s weekly Seminar Series in real-time and through our comprehensive video archives.
+The CBE can also design a targeted, educational seminar for a member delivered either in-person or virtually.
+Industrial Associates also have access to the CBE’s weekly Seminar Series in real-time and through our comprehensive video archives.

 • Contact with students.
 The CBE provides a highly valued education to students in biofilm research, project management, teamwork and experience with industrially relevant projects.
 Industrial Associates have access to these students for internships, permanent hire and other activities.